YUSRIN20/JS-Interview-Questions/readme.md

 }
 ```
 ## How do you use **default parameters** in a function?
- - In javascript, default parameters allow you to specify **default values** for function paramters
+ - In javascript, default parameters allow you to specify **default values** for function paramters.
 ```javascript
 // Function with default parameter value function greet(name = 'yusrin'){